Tryibion/FlaxFmod/README.md

 10. Assign the `FmodEvent` to the `FmodAudioSource`.
 11. Disable the Flax Engine audio in the `AudioSettings`, unless you want to use both...
 12. Play the scene and hear the music!

+## FMOD Plugins
+FMOD plugins can be used by including the dll or library name without the extension in the `FmodPluginNames` list which can be found in the `FmodAudioSettings`.
+Plugins found in the fmod project plugins folder will override any plugins found in the FMOD install plugins folder.
+This Flax plugin will copy the library files into the ouput build location.

 ## Important classes
 - `FmodAudioSource` - the Actor used to create an FMOD event instance and play the instance in the world.